metarex-media/www-metarex-media/content/blog/white-paper-blog/index.md

     </tr>  </tbody>
 </table>

-I've tweaked the non-{{% metarex %}} number to compensate for the range of products available in each segment.
+I've tweaked the non-{{< metarex >}} number to compensate for the range of products available in each segment.

-What I've not included in the numbers is how {{% metarex %}} can give an almost GitHub-like robustness to versioning and updating metadata flow.
+What I've not included in the numbers is how {{< metarex >}} can give an almost GitHub-like robustness to versioning and updating metadata flow.
 That's for a future study.

 {{< sitelinks >}}
 {{< /fo >}}